What is the unemployment rate in the US right now?

 +0.3

-The Bureau of Labor Statistics calculates the unemployment rate through a monthly survey to identify the civilian labor force—those employed or actively seeking work.
-Those not actively looking for work, like retirees or discouraged workers, are excluded from the labor force.
-Part-time workers are considered employed.
+The Bureau of Labor Statistics calculates the unemployment rate through a monthly survey to identify the civilian labor force, meaning people who are employed or actively seeking work.
+It counts part-time workers as employed.
+It excludes people who aren’t actively looking for work, such as retirees or discouraged workers.

 The unemployment rate historically has increased during or shortly after the start of a recession.
-As economic activity slows, businesses experience reduced demand for their goods and services, leading to cost-cutting measures such as layoffs or hiring freezes.
-The unemployment rate could also change based on the number of people who join or leave the labor force.
+As economic activity slows, demand for goods and services decreases, leading businesses to cut costs with layoffs or hiring freezes.
+The unemployment rate can also change based on the number of people joining or leaving the labor force.

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.